! Below script is for Google Grow for Mediavine >

 There are different types of underlay depending on the type of sub floor you have and how much sound proofing, insulation and moisture barrier you need.

-You must pick the right underlayment in order to get the most out of the floor, and avoid problems from moisture
+You must pick the right underlay in order to get the most out of the floor, and avoid problems from moisture

 I wouldn't recommend spending extra money on a heat reflective underlay that helps insulate the floor because loft floors are already insulated between the joists during construction anyway.

 Always stagger the joints like brickwork so there aren't straight joints, and lay the rows in the opposite direction to which the flooring will be laid.
-This helps to strengthen the whole floor and spread loads over any slight discrepancies.
-Alternatively in a loft, use fire retardent underlay that is available in rolls - slightly easier and quicker to put down.
+This helps to strengthen the whole floor structure and spread loads over any slight discrepancies as well.

 Laminate flooring doesn't expand quite as much as real wood but without a damp proof membrane the floor will buckle and lift up in the middle as it takes on moisture.